 Chris Johnson, Owner and Center Director

 I have worked for the past 20 years in education as a teacher, administrator and consultant.
-I am thrilled to bring Mathnasium to the Beaverton and Tigard area.
+I am thrilled to bring Mathnasium to the students in the Beaverton and Tigard area.
 We want everyone to LOVE math as much as we do.
 I am interested in seeing results from our students and Mathnasium gets results!
-Having spent the last 4 years working as a Mathnasium center director, I have seen the impact our program can have on the lives of students.
+Having spent the last 6 years working as a Mathnasium center director and owner, I have seen the transformative impact our program can have on the lives of students.
 We welcome you to come in anytime and see our center in action!

 Leah Wegner, Instructor

 Leah completed her undergraduate degree in computer science and recently received her masters in elementary education from Portland State University.
 From a young age, she has been enthralled by numbers, patterns, and math in general.
 She knits, crochets, and codes in her free time.
 She is always excited to help students learn just how much fun math can be both as pure math and when applied to other disciplines.

 Favorite Math Joke: Why did the math book look so sad?
 Because it had so many problems.

 Jesse is a mathematician hipster, who enjoys great coffee, and working on math problems while drinking coffee.
 Jesse is currently a Math major at PSU.
 He has an Associate of Science degree from Portland Community College with a focus in Mathematics.
 He enjoys working with kids, and spent the past four years teaching swimming at the Conestoga Aquatic Center.
 Jesse enjoys playing chess, swing dancing, judo, baseball and Brazilian Jiu-Jitsu.